|Downhill Skiing & Snowboard

 Utah is well known for having the Greatest Snow on Earthô, and the three ski resorts in the Ogden Valley offer a diverse trifecta of options to enjoy amidst annual snow totals averaging 400+ inches, all within about an hours drive from Salt Lake Cityís international airport.
 Youíll find far less crowded slopes than the Cottonwoods or Park City resorts, and at more affordable pricing.
 Here, youíll enjoy a rural setting so rare in todayís mega resorts, with most lodging being in condominiums and vacation homes as well as a few small B&Bís.

-is a low-key, no frills, and kick-back kind of mountain, with over 5,500 acres of terrain, 3,000 of which is in-bounds backcountry terrain, quite unusual these days.
-They get so much snow every year they have never bothered to install snowmaking Ė so when you do choose a groomer, the soft quality of the snow is untarnished with man made, sometimes ice-forming chemicals.
+is a low-key, no frills, and kick-back kind of mountain, with over 8,000 acres of terrain, 3,000 of which is in-bounds backcountry terrain, quite unusual these days.
+If you do choose a groomer, the soft quality of the snow is untarnished with man made, sometimes ice-forming chemicals.
 They offer up several one-of-a-kind experiences and nary a lift line in sight.

-Thereís Powder Country, where you ski and board the steeps and trees down to the access road, where a big old school bus transports you back to the lifts.
+Thereís Powder Country, where you ski and board the steeps and trees down to the access road, where a a shuttle bus transports you back to the lifts.
 Theyíve got a snowcat servicing Lightening Ridge, where you can either hike up to James Peak at 9400+ feet, or carve freshies down the north face.

 The Snowcat Safari offers expeditions into some serious tree skiing in Maryís Bowl and the Enchanted Forest.
-Itís one of the few places you can go heli-skiing right from the parking lot, and experience the back side of James Peak.
-Of course there are also 5 lifts (including a poma lift servicing Cobabe Canyon) and several day lodges offering on mountain basics such as burgers, fries and chili.
+Of course there are also 9 lifts (including a poma lift servicing Cobabe Canyon) and several day lodges offering on mountain basics such as burgers, fries and chili.

 For deep blue cruisers, lots of vertical and more luxurious amenities, Snowbasin Resort offers jaw dropping scenery reminiscent of Switzerland and lots of great back country terrain.
 Host of the downhill events during the 2002 Winter Olympic Games, Snowbasin offers skiers and boarders serious bragging rights to the two famous Downhill courses, Grizzly and Wildflower.